Biography

 Collaborative projects include the following:

 2012-2023: Student Nurses, Nursing Curriculums and emergency rsponses to Covid 19- A scoping Review.
-Principal Invesigator.
+Principal Investigator.
 The Open University.

-2013: Resistance, Resilence and renewal- The health and wellbeing of black women across the diaspora. (collaborative).
-Co-Organiser-National Conference, The Open University.
+2013: Resistance, Resilience and renewal- The health and wellbeing of black women across the diaspora. (collaborative).
+Co-Organiser, National Conference, The Open University.

-2000: An evaluation of the 1998 developent for Black and Minority Ethnic Managers in the NHS.
+2000: An evaluation of the 1998 development for Black and Minority Ethnic Managers in the NHS.
 (University of Warwick and DeMontfort University> CoInvestigator

 2000: A study to investigate the need for appropriate respite care provision for African Caribbean carers and elders.
 (Leicestershire Health, Leicester City Council, DeMontfort University).
 CoInvestigator.